 - Pink Monkey

-Study Guides, Booknotes, Online Textbooks for 15 subjects, Literature summary and more.
+Study Guides, Booknotes, Online Textbooks for 15 subjects, Literature summary, more.

 - Project Gutenberg

-‘There are 20 000 Free books in the Project Gutenberg Online Book Catalogue.
-Project Gutenberg is the oldest producer of Free ebooks on the Internet’.
-Covers fiction & non-fiction.
+‘20 000 free books in the Project Gutenberg Online Book Catalogue.
+Project Gutenberg is the oldest producer of free ebooks on the Internet’.
 Also try the Australian version, which has options unavailable at the US site.

 - Science Books Online